Skip to content

 }

 Parameter n is a signed 64-bit integer.
-This Java method returns an unsigned 64-bit integer stored in a signed int because Java has no explicit unsigned support.
+Due to the absence of explicit unsigned support in Java, this Java method returns an unsigned 64-bit integer stored in a signed int.

 public static long encodeZigZag64(final long n) {